 Amputations can be caused by any number of accidents and situations.
 The exact cause of your injury is an important part of receiving compensation, as the cause can determine who is liable.
-We at The Lenahan Law Firm have worked on numerous cases in Dallas and, in our experience, the most common causes of amputations include:
+At The Lenahan Law Firm, we have worked on numerous cases in Dallas and, in our experience, the most common causes of amputations include:

 - Car accidents and collisions

 - Motorcycle accidents

 - Severe burns